New York City Subway map: Privately produced schematics

+There are other subway map spinoffs as well, such as New York City Subway track schematics.
+In 2014 an augmented reality subway map was made available for the subway.
+Google Maps and Apple Maps also give transit directions, with the locations of stations laid over an actual street grid; such maps have been increasingly prevalent.

 Imitation and parody maps

 In September 2015, a map detailing the number of calories burnt walking between adjacent subway stops was developed by Treated.com and featured on the websites of Gothamist and Time Out.

 A "beer map" was created to show the best bars that are close to each station.
 The website Thrillist also created a "judgmental map" of each station in Manhattan.

 In May 2017, Brooklyn resident Andrew Lynch created a geographically accurate map of the system's tracks, which was featured on Gothamist.